Cryptoc1/metamaker/README.md

 	$ metamaker

+I feature that I'm wuite proud of in MetaMaker, is batch processing:

+	$ metamaker --batch <batch-file>

+More information about how to use batch processing can be found in *BATCH.md*

 Note about platform support: MetaMaker was built with OS X in mind, and has only been tested on my Mac.
 Further platform testing isn't planned for future development.

 ## Video formats supported